10 Warning Signs of a Bad Preschool

 The best preschool teachers, therefore, act as guides who encourage exploration and discovery.
 They provide rich hands-on learning opportunities and stimulate deeper understanding by asking probing questions.
 Teachers who act as the source of knowledge are a warning sign of a bad preschool that should definitely trouble parents.

 A school-wide philosophy shapes the culture of a preschool.
 It puts everyone—teachers, parents, and kids—on the same page.
 It guides every decision made on matters such as curriculum, discipline, field trips, and nutrition.

 My son attended a co-op preschool with the philosophy that children learn best through play.
 Its motto was together we're better because moms and dads were required to volunteer in the classroom on a regular basis.
-We also attended monthly meetings conducted by the director who spoke about childhood development and parenting.
+Parents also attended monthly meetings conducted by the director who spoke to us about childhood development and parenting.
 A shared philosophy created a strong community of like-minded individuals who were wholly committed to play-based learning.

 Having no philosophy is a warning sign of a bad preschool that should certainly give parents pause.
 A director or teacher who can't articulate the school's philosophy is another red flag.
 Saying simply that they "seek to prepare students for kindergarten" is not a philosophy at all and indicates an adult-centered experience, not a child-centered one.